anitapandit1/comingsoon/README.md

 How small is this website?

 It's a tiny 9.5k website.
-It's a cool tiny website and it's take a very small space which is required for the A-K part.
+It's a cool tiny website with background animation effects and it takes a very small space which is required for the A-K part.

 Why so small?